acbull/GPT-GNN/README.md

 ```
   --attr_ratio                     FLOAT   The ratio (0~1) of attribute generation loss .
 Default is 0.5.
   --attr_type                      STR     type of attribute decoder ['text' or 'vec']          Default is 'vec'
-  --neg_samp_num                   INT     Whether to use layer-norm on the last layer.
+  --neg_samp_num                   BOOL     Whether to use layer-norm on the last layer.
 Default is False.
   --queue_size                     INT     Max size of adaptive embedding queue.
 Default is 256.
 ```